beepscore/remy_python/README.md

      Error running command: Input/output error"

 ### enable transmitting
-This is necessary to fix "hardware does not support sending".
+This is necessary to avoid error "hardware does not support sending".
 Reference https://raspberrypi.stackexchange "LIRC won't transmit (irsend: hardware does not support sending")

 Make a backup copy